NickClark/dotfiles/README.markdown

         cd ~/.dotfiles
         rake

+4. Change your shell to zsh (optional) `chsh -s /bin/zsh`

-3. That should be it.
+5. That should be it.
 The first thing I usually do now is run

         rvm install 1.9.3 && rvm use 1.9.3 --default